Artist – Theorist – Educator

 Berlin-based artist-theorist-educator, PhD in Comparative Literature from Stanford University (2004), specialized in the history and theory of intermediality, cognitive aesthetics and reception theory and experimental poetics (modern & contemporary American, French and German)

-PROFESSIONAL CONCEPT DESIGN and artistic direction for interactive digital media – specializing in immersive formats and exhibitions.
+PROFESSIONAL CONCEPT DESIGN and artistic direction for interactive digital media – specializing in immersive presentation formats, platforms and exhibitions.

 TEACHING AND PROGRAM DEVELOPMENT in interdisciplinary arts, design and humanities programs internationally.